What are the other Names for this Condition? (Also known as/Synonyms)

 - The cause of Irritation Fibroma includes recurring trauma to the mouth

-- This can occur due to poorly-aligned teeth and ill-fitting dentures too
+- This can occur due to several factors such as poorly-aligned teeth and ill-fitting dentures too

 What are the Signs and Symptoms of Irritation Fibroma?